microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 The `RecyclableMemoryStreamManager` class maintains two separate pools of objects:

 1. **Small Pool** - Holds small buffers (of configurable size).
 Used by default for all normal read/write operations.
 Multiple small buffers are chained together in the `RecyclableMemoryStream` class and abstracted into a single stream.
 2. **Large Pool** - Holds large buffers, which are only used when you must have a single, contiguous buffer, such as when you plan to call `GetBuffer()`.
-It is possible to create streams longer than is possible to be represented by a single buffer because of .NET's array size limits.
+It is possible to create streams larger than is possible to be represented by a single buffer because of .NET's array size limits.

 A `RecyclableMemoryStream` starts out by using a small buffer, chaining additional ones as the stream capacity grows.
 Should you ever call `GetBuffer()` and the length is greater than a single small buffer's capacity, then the small buffers are converted to a single large buffer.
 You can also request a stream with an initial capacity; if that capacity is larger than the small pool block size, a single large buffer will be assigned from the start.
 If you request a capacity larger than the maximum poolable size, you will still get a stream back, but the buffers will not be pooled.
 (Note: This is not referring to the the maximum array size.
 You can limit the poolable buffer sizes in `RecyclableMemoryStreamManager`)